962086838/Harmonica-interpretation/README.md

 cd SST2
 python sst2_train.py --long_sentence_trucate 50
 ```
-It will save model files which are latter to be interpreted.
+It will save model binary files which are latter to be interpreted.

 ### Second order Harmonica
 ```